March 6, 2020

 When you have a lapse in coverage—meaning, you don’t have insurance for a period of time—you’ll be penalized by paying more for insurance later, no matter your insurance provider or whether the lapse was intentional or accidental.

 What’s more, driving without insurance can lead to fines, tickets, a suspended license, and even jail time.

 It’s better to keep your coverage—even if it’s state minimum—than not have coverage at all.

 Whether your insurance is lapsed now, or you’re wondering if it’s worth it to risk a lapse in coverage, or you’ve had a coverage gap in your driving history, make sure you understand how a lapse could affect you.

 The right car insurance plan can help you avoid a gap in coverage or get you back on the road legally—without paying serious fees.

 What does “lapse in coverage” mean?

 An insurance lapse is a period of time when a registered car does not have the legal minimum amounts of car insurance coverage.

 A lapse can be due to cancellation from not paying your premiums, not renewing a policy when it ends, or from getting dropped by an insurance company after too many accidents or tickets.
 Sometimes traveling abroad or not needing to drive for a time can be the reason someone ends up with a gap in their auto insurance coverage.

-A lapse in coverage usually means you need to reinstate with the company you were previously with (if they’ll allow it) or find a new insurance company.
-But driving without insurance is illegal, unless you live in New Hampshire.
+A lapse in coverage usually means you need to reinstate with the company you were previously with, if possible, or find a new insurance company.
+But remember, driving without insurance is illegal, unless you live in New Hampshire.